Click here or scan the QR Code to sign up for emergency notifications from the Findlay Township Police Department.

 The Findlay Township Police Department is led by Chief John Hart, and consists of 20 full-time officers and 8 full-time dispatchers.

-The department is staffed 24 hours a day, and, in addition to basic patrol and emergency response, the officers serve in several additional capacities, including a K-9 officer, a full-time detective and an assistant investigator, two officers trained to conduct commercial truck inspections, two officers assigned to the SHACOG CIRT Team, two officers assigned to the SHACOG Support Team, and a Community Relations and DARE officer who works closely with local businesses and the West Allegheny School District.
+The department is staffed 24 hours a day, and, in addition to basic patrol and emergency response, the officers serve in several additional capacities, including a K-9 officer, a full-time detective and two assistant investigators, two officers trained to conduct commercial truck inspections, two officers assigned to the SHACOG CIRT Team, two officers assigned to the SHACOG Support Team, and a Community Relations and DARE officer who works closely with local businesses and the West Allegheny School District.